scality/backbeat/docs/crr-to-aws-s3.md

 * Upon acquiring an entry to replicate, the task sends a GET Object ?versionId request to CloudServer

-* The steam is piped to PUT /_/backbeat Data request with header `x-scal-replication-storage-type: aws_s3`
+* The stream is piped to PUT /_/backbeat Data request with header `x-scal-replication-storage-type: aws_s3`

 * Upon receiving 200, read `x-amz-scal-version-id` from the header and send PUT